 17. Compare your risk management plan to your supplier quality audits.
 “With companies being held to increasingly high quality standards, supplier quality audits play a pivotal role in ensuring that the products delivered by suppliers meet pre-defined quality specifications.
 However, instead of trying to audit all suppliers at once, it is much more efficient to classify suppliers by risk, and then prioritize audit activities accordingly.
 Generally, suppliers that are high risk are those that are critical to your product’s availability and quality, and therefore, require more frequent on-site audits to ensure that they have adequate quality controls and measures.
 Lower risk suppliers are those that have no direct product impact, and therefore require fewer audits.

-“Once all suppliers have been assessed and classified based on risk, plan and schedule audits to identify quality gaps, issues and opportunities for optimization.
+“Once all suppliers have been assessed and classified based on risk, plan and schedule audits to identify quality gaps, issues and opportunities for (supply chain) optimization.
 Also, instead of using audits as a chance to police and punish suppliers, create a positive experience help suppliers understand the importance of the audit, give them the time to respond to queries, and work with them to address identified issues.” — Best Practices in Supplier Quality Management, MetricStream; Twitter: @metricstream

 18. Establish a quality control standard prior to making agreements with suppliers.
 “First and foremost, establish exactly the quality you’re looking for.
 Have a list of materials and standards you’re willing to compromise on, and those you’re not.
 Is price more important to you, or super-high quality?
 Establishing all your expectations first will give you a good base to start researching.
 Also, it will help you eliminate, right away, suppliers that simply can’t meet your standards for any number of reasons.” — Crystal Gilliam, Are Your Suppliers Giving You Their Best?, TradeGecko; Twitter: @TradeGecko